deepen87/personal-blog/README.md

 ## About Me

-Thanks for using my *gatsby-starter*.
+//Thanks for using my *gatsby-starter*.
 I hope you like it and create something awesome!
 To see some of my work you can visit my [website](https://www.lekoarts.de) or support me on [Patreon](https://www.patreon.com/lekoarts) to get some neat rewards (4K images, project files, tutorial insights).